 Universal Credit is a new benefit designed to support people who are on a low income or out of work.
 The aim is to simplify the system by bringing together different benefits (known as 'legacy benefits') and combine them into one single monthly payment called Universal Credit.

 - Income-based Job Seekers Allowance

 Universal Credit does not include council tax reduction, you must apply for this separately from the council.

-The 'full service' is being rolled out across the UK.
-This will open Universal Credit to all new claimants, regardless if they meet the gateway conditions, and will include new features.
+Universal Credit 'full service' is being rolled out across the UK.
+This will open Universal Credit to new claimants and will include new features.

-From 8th November 2017, Universal Credit full service will expand to three postcode areas within the Aberdeenshire Council boundary.
-This means that all households in postcodes AB30 1, DD9 7 and DD10 0, who would otherwise have claimed the legacy benefits, should apply for Universal Credit regardless if they meet gateway conditions.
+On the 8th November 2017, Universal Credit full service rolled out to three postcode areas within the Aberdeenshire Council boundary.
+This means all households in postcodes AB30 1, DD9 7 and DD10 0, who would otherwise have claimed the legacy benefits, should now apply for Universal Credit.

 Presently families with more than two children, who have not been in receipt of Universal Credit within the previous six months, will not be able to claim Universal Credit.
 Families with more than two children should continue to claim the legacy benefits as appropriate.

 If you are currently receiving any of the legacy benefits then carry on claiming as normal.
 The Department for Work and Pensions will contact you when you are due to move over to Universal Credit.